Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 ### Behave!

-This is a relatively technical point.
+This last point is relatively technical.
 Some (relativity) high-level shit.
-So if you understand this you'll be more statistically aware than like 90% of the general pop.
+If you understand this you'll be more statistically aware than like 90% of the general pop.
 And probably more (suitably) skeptical than 90% of the pop that uses data.

-As awlays, due to lack of iamgination, let's re-consider a previous example: flipping lots of coins.
+Due to my lack of imagination, let's re-consider a previous example again: flipping lots of coins.
-Recall we could be very certain (in probability) of characterisitcs of our coin-flip experiment.
+Recall we could be very certain (in probability) of characteristics of our coin-flip experiment.
 We knew five heads was unlikely, for example.
-Why do we know this?
+Why and how do we know this?

-Firstly it's becasue the distribution of outcomes is easy to work with.
-It is TECHNICAL TERMINAOLOGY ALERT bounded, with finite mean and variance LINKS.
-These are nice properties that are handy to have when performing probabilistic calculations.
+Firstly it's because the distribution of outcomes is easy to work with.
+It is --TECHNICAL TERMINOLOGY ALERT-- bounded, with finite mean and variance.
+These are nice properties that are handy to have when performing calculations.

-Implicit in this calculation also is the idea that the coin will not change in its distributuion of outcomes.
+Implicit in this calculation also is the idea that the coin will not change in its distribution of outcomes.
 If we changed the coin for one that had heads on both sides, the chances of flipping head 5 times in a row changes quite a bit.